saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 # > 21
 ```

 This function computes the result of the equation $\sum_{i=0}^{n} {i}$ for a given natural number *n*.
-The conceptual aspects of this idea will not be covered in this page, but know that recursion has many applications in algorithmic design.
+The conceptual aspects of this idea will not be covered on this page, but know that recursion has many applications in algorithmic design.

 ## Lambdas